Skip to main content

 « View All Insights

-As more brands make public commitments to reduce their carbon footprint and take sustainability into account of their business practices, packaging operations seek collaboration to deliver on the promise.
+Brands are making public commitments to reduce their carbon footprint and take sustainability into account of their business practices, and packaging operations seek collaboration to deliver on the promise.

-Large consumer goods companies have started listening to consumers to consider their responsibility in environmental sustainability.
+Large consumer goods companies have started listening to consumers, considering their responsibility in environmental sustainability.
 Their commitments are to be applauded, many of which have been stated to improve by 2025.
 As a result, the operational functions that make these commitments a reality have a fast-approaching deadline to meet.

-The expectation to run new packaging when it becomes developed, ready for qualification, MRP, and eventually commercialization has put some operations in a crunch.
-But with this pressure comes a great opportunity for innovation and collaboration in the manufacturing space.
+The expectation to run new packaging when it becomes developed, ready for qualification, MRP and eventually commercialization has put some operations in a crunch.
+With this pressure comes a great opportunity for innovation and collaboration in the manufacturing space.

 Sonoco has held to a strategy of developing new packaging in pilot plant environments, which allows the development process to go far without interrupting operations of our company or our customers.